wolfadex/ulv-lang/README.md

 ^age # push the value of `age` to the stack, in this case `23`

+@Ok # A tag.
+Essentially a word that doesn't do anything but can be used for denoting info
+# e.g.
+1 2 compare # puts @LT on the stack

 # how about some built-ins!

 force # pop a quote and execute it